KBW Associates Limited

-KBW Associates Limited (KBW) was a firm based in the United Kingdom that operated as an Discretionary Fund Manager (DFM).
+KBW Associates Limited (KBW) was based in the UK and operated as an Discretionary Fund Manager (DFM).
 KBW provided broking and trading services on a managed, advisory and execution-only basis to its clients.
 Through KBW, investors were given access to markets such as foreign currency exchange, contracts for differences, futures and options.

 KBW was authorised by the Financial Conduct Authority (FCA).
 The FCA placed certain rules upon KBW that applied to the financial services activities that it carried out.
 Specifically KBW’s permissions only allowed it to deal with professional clients and eligible counterparties.
 The high-risk nature of some of the investments offered meant that some may not have been suitable for retail or unsophisticated investors.

 See our investment compensation limits and their conditions on our Investments page.

 In November, claims against KBW Associates Ltd will be passed to our claims processing team for assessment.
 This is because we’ve concluded that KBW Associates Ltd may owe a civil liability to its customers.
 Or in other words, that there’s the potential the firm could be sued in court.

 We’re currently finalising our approach to how we’ll deal with these claims.
 Each claim will need to be considered individually to see if compensation is due.